 One of the most underrated things to do in Catania is ducking below the chaos of Piazza Stesicoro to uncover the timeworn bones of the Teatro Romano di Catania.
 It doesn’t flaunt itself like the Roman Colosseum, but that’s part of the appeal—these Roman ruins, partially swallowed by the city over centuries, feel like a secret the locals forgot to hide.

-Step inside and you’re walking through ancient corridors once packed with cheering spectators.
+Step down inside and you’re walking through ancient corridors once packed with cheering spectators.
 Gladiators and wild beasts once waited in the dark behind the radial walls, ready to explode into the arena.
-Only a portion of the amphitheater is visible today, but it’s enough to spark the imagination, especially when you realize the rest lies buried under Catania’s Baroque churches and palazzos.
+Only a portion of the amphitheater is visible today, but it’s enough to spark the imagination, especially when you realize the rest lies buried under this Catania historical site.

-Opening hours can be erratic, but that’s just the Italian way of life, so get used to that; you’re definitely not in Kansas anymore.
-Still, even a quick peek from above offers a layered view of Catania’s past—Roman ambition built into a hill, then swallowed by time, and now peeking through the cracks of a modern Sicilian city.
+Opening hours can be erratic, but that’s just the Italian way of life, so get used to that; you’re not in Kansas anymore.
+Still, even a quick peek from above offers a layered view of Catania’s past, Roman ambition built into a hill, then swallowed by time, and now peeking through the cracks of a modern Sicilian city.

 Via Crociferi, 19, 95124 Catania CT, Italy